-5. Discussion
+5 Discussion

-Our data show that nine out of 23 sensors emplaced in boulders at our tagging sites have transmitted data compatible with real boulder movement, this indicating the potential of the technology used for detecting both gradual angular variations and changes in boulder orientation associated with rapid movements in real or near real time.
-This result, based on the first deployment of this network, is very promising for the use of this technology in early warning systems in the future, because it shows that the onset of movement can be identified in real time, provided that all components of the network operate correctly.
+Our data show that 9 out of 23 sensors emplaced in boulders at our tagging sites transmitted data compatible with real boulder movement, indicating the potential of the technology to be used for detecting the onset of boulder movement in 310 real or near-real time.
+Such onset of movement is observed as both the change in static tilt associated with gradual angular variations and as larger changes in boulder orientation associated with rapid movements.
+Although describing the full 3D representation of boulder movement is beyond the scope of this paper, this result, based on the first deployment of this network, is very promising for the use of this technology in early warning systems in the future because it shows that the onset of movement can be identified in real time, provided that all components of the network operate correctly.